plausible/docs/docs/top-referrers.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Your "**Top Sources**" report shows acquisition channels, referral sources and marketing campaigns that drive traffic to your website.
-This information helps you understand your best converting promotional activities.
+This information helps you understand your best converting paid campaigns and other promotional activities.

 Click on any individual entry within the "**Top Sources**" report to segment your audience by it.
 Click the "**Details**" button to get extra insights such as the visit duration and bounce rate for the individual entry.
 Click on any metric heading in the "**Details**" view to sort and arrange your data in ascending or descending order.